salandananry/unity-translation-kit/README.md

 > > [ **PLEASE DO NOT PUSH YOUR API KEY AND SPREADSHEET ID IN YOUR REPO** ]

 ## Optional
-It's not required to also import **DebugHandler.cs** to your game and if you din't, you will have to edit the script to use the default "Debug.Log".
+It's not required to also import **DebugHandler.cs** to your game and if you didn't, you will have to edit the script to use the default "Debug.Log".

 # Changelog